-\textbf{Requirements} \\ We focus on the performance in different rounds and different classes, including the base class and the new class in different rounds.
+We focus on the performance in different rounds and classes, including the base class and new classes in different rounds.
 We expect that this model can learn new knowledge by continuous learning on samples.
-At the same time, the new classes learned in the previous rounds should not be forgotten.
-An effective model can be applied in real life, and should not have catastrophic forgetting problem.
+At the same time, new classes learned in previous rounds should not be forgotten.
+An effective model can be applied in real life and should not have catastrophic forgetting problems.